newhoo/RestfulBox/README.md

 ![](images/local_show.png)

 #### Add/Update
-Click【Save Api】at any editor's right menu in the http client.
+Click【Save Api】at any editor's right menu in the request client.
 There will be a tip when api existed.

 ![](images/local_save.png)